 Any student who has completed at least one year of active military service may receive two semester hours credit in Health Education at the University of Tampa.
-Military veterans may be granted credit for the first two years of ROTC after review of the individual's DD Form 214 and a transcript of previous college academic credits.

 Correspondence Courses

 Academic credit up to a total of 30 semester hours may be granted for the completion of correspondence courses taken through the correspondence divisions of regionally accredited colleges or universities.
 The amount of credit allowed for each course will be the amount granted by the correspondence institution.
 No graduate credit is awarded for correspondence courses.